ThierryM1212/SAFEW/README.md

 The wallets are stored in the local storage of the SAFEW browser extension.<br/>
 The mnemonic is encrypted (AES-256) with the spending password, that is not stored in the application.<br/>
 The password will be required to spend funds or to add or discover new addresses.<br/>
-You can use ErgoPay wallet to keep your secrets on a mobile device (beta on iOS wallet, soon on Android)<br/>
+You can use ErgoPay wallet to keep your secrets on a mobile device (iOS or Android wallet)<br/>
-ErgoPay wallets are available to sign remotely the transaction using iOS or Android wallet v1.6+, to avoid to store the encryted mnemonic in your browser extension local storage.<br/>
+ErgoPay wallets are available to sign remotely the transaction using iOS or Android wallet v1.6+, to avoid to store the encrypted mnemonic in your browser extension local storage.<br/>

 ## Privacy
 The address discovery can be launched at any time to generate unused addresses in the wallets.<br/>
 Non connected sites have no access to the information of your wallet.<br/>
 Connected sites can read the wallet content.<br/>
 The explorer and node used to interact with Ergo blockchain are configurable.<br/>
-ErgoPay wallets allow you to keep the content of your wallet hidden..<br/>
+ErgoPay/ReadOnly wallets allow you to keep the content of your wallet hidden..<br/>
 ErgoMixer integration ease the usage of privacy tools.<br/>

 ## Reliability